eshelton328/vite_firebase_template/README.md

 # Frontend Auth Template (TypeScript + Firebase)

-This template provides a minimal setup to get your React frontend up and running with user Authentication
+This template expands upon the Vite + SWC template and provides a minimal setup to get your React frontend up and running with user Authentication.

 ## Project Setup
 - In the root of your project create a file `.env.local` and add the following fields below.
 After refistering your Firebase app you will need to update these values.